chirag127/6th-Sem-CN-Computer-Networks/practicle/6/experiment 5-15 by chirag singhal.md

 ## Aim

 The aim of this experiment is to create a socket for HTTP for web page upload and download.

+## Theory

+Create a socket for HTTP for web page upload and download.

 ## Algorithm